 Kausik Si, Ph.D., a developmental neuroscientist, is the Scientific Director for the Stowers Institute.
 Si joined the Institute in 2005, was appointed Associate Scientific Director in 2019 and Scientific Director in 2021.

-Born in a rural village in India, Si’s scientific learnings were fostered by his father, a high school physics and math teacher, and his college biochemistry professor.
-Si received his BS and MS degrees at the University of Calcutta.
-He moved to the United States for his doctorate and earned a PhD degree in molecular biology at Albert Einstein College of Medicine in 1999.
-After graduating, Si did his postdoctoral fellowship in the lab of Nobel Laureate Eric Kandel, MD, at Columbia University.
-Like his mentor, Si wanted to understand at the most basic level how memories are created in synapses, the junctions between neurons in the brain.
-He joined the Stowers Institute in 2005 and was appointed associate scientific director in 2019.
+Born in a rural village in India, Si received his B.S. and M.S. degrees from the University of Calcutta.
+He moved to the United States for his doctorate and earned a Ph.D. in molecular biology at Albert Einstein College of Medicine in 1999.
+Si then went to Columbia University for his postdoctoral fellowship in the lab of Nobel Laureate Eric Kandel, M.D., where he focsed on understanding how memories are created in the synapses of the brain.